 - Swearing allegiance to the United States

-Consumer Law Group’s dedicated team of immigration lawyers are here to work on your behalf to help you enjoy the benefits and responsibilities that come with being an American citizen.
+At Consumer Law Group, our dedicated immigration lawyers are here to work on your behalf to help you enjoy the benefits and responsibilities that come with being an American citizen.

-No, you do not need a lawyer to apply for citizenship.
-However, seeking legal assistance to help you file your Application for Naturalization can ensure every component is filled out correctly.
-When seeking an immigratoin lawyer, it’s important you find one who is authorized to provide this kind of help.
+No, you do not need a U.S. immigration lawyer to apply for citizenship.
+However, seeking legal assistance to help you file your Application for Naturalization can ensure that every component is filled out correctly.
+When seeking an immigration attorney, it’s important that you find one who is authorized to provide this kind of help.
 At Consumer Law Group, our attorneys are all qualified to help you on your path to becoming a citizen.
 From communicating with the United States Citizenship and Immigration Services (USCIS) about your case to explaining the different immigration options you have, our lawyers are here for you.

 In some cases, you may wonder whether you need a lawyer for your citizenship interview.
-While not always necessary, a citizenship lawyer can help you if you are associated with certain legal issues.
-Before you attend your interview, our citizenship attorneys can analyze your case, whether you have something on your track record or have a disability that limits your ability to learn English, to protect your rights and explain your case to the USCIS officer.
+While it’s not always necessary, a citizenship lawyer can help you if you are associated with certain legal issues.
+Before you attend your interview, our citizenship attorneys can analyze your case – whether it involves you having something on your track record or having a disability that limits your ability to learn English – so that they can protect your rights and explain your case to the USCIS officer.

-The cost of an immigraiton lawyer for citizenship is unique to each client and depends on a variety of factors, such as the complexity of your case, your lawyer’s skill and experience, and the number of hours required to complete your case.
-At Consumer Law Group, we strive to provide affordable rates so you can get the representation you deserve.
+The cost of an immigration lawyer for citizenship is unique to each client and depends on a variety of factors, such as the complexity of your case, your lawyer’s skill and experience and the number of hours required to complete your case.
+At Consumer Law Group, we strive to provide affordable rates so that you can get the high-quality legal representation you deserve.